52North/WPS/52n-wps-mc/quickstart.md

 ## 3. Deploy your WAR file (e.g. on a Tomcat application server)
 Simply copy it to the webapps folder of your application server, e.g. ``/var/lib/tomcat8/webapps/`` and wait until is loaded.
 Alternatively, you may also restart your application server (e.g. Tomcat)

+Note: You can of course change these configuration from step (1.) any time you want by editing the configuration files.
+To be sure restart the application server to let the changes take effect.

 ## 4. Deploy a sample package
 Copy a sample package from [here](https://raw.githubusercontent.com/52North/movingcode/master/mc-runtime/src/test/resources/testpackages/py_copy.zip) to your local folder (e.g. ``/home/someuser/mc-packages``).